Skip to main content

 Depending on your banner ad and how you purchase ad space, you may also be able to pay based on the cost per action (CPA).
 For example, if you purchase your banner ad space directly from a publisher, you may be able to pay per action, which works similarly to commissions.

-What are the standard banner ad sizes?
+What are the standard banner template sizes?

 Banner ads are rectangular display ads that come in different sizes.
 Your ad size will depend on the publisher or publishing platform.

 For example, if you're using an ad network, you can create multiple versions of your ad in different sizes to fit more ad space across the internet.
 Meanwhile, if you're working directly with a publisher, their prices may affect the size you choose.
-The standard banner ad sizes include the following:

 Square